rimorin/ministry-mapper/README.md

   - Offline access.
 If client loses its internet connectivity, system will cache any changes locally first until internet is up.

 Disadvantages
-  - Initial migration for territory data
+  - Initial migration work of the territory data.
   - Requires a internet device for publisher/conductor to use.
-Although its able to work offline too.

 ### Deployment